Stokes Sets Up Englands Series-levelling Win Over South Africa - UrduPoint

 - Anderson strikes - Stokes then gave the new ball to 40-year-old England great James Anderson and recalled seamer Ollie Robinson.

-Anderson's haul saw him surpass Australia's Glenn McGrath as international cricket's most prolific fast bowler across all formats, taking his combined tally to an astounding 951.
+Anderson's haul, taken from the end named after him at his Lancashire home ground, saw him surpass Australia's Glenn McGrath as international cricket's most prolific fast bowler across all formats, taking his combined tally to an astounding 951.

+"It's been a hard few days -- we had to work really hard on that pitch," Anderson told the BBC.

-South Africa had resumed Saturday on 23-0, having faced a tough task to preserve their series lead after being dismissed for a meagre 151 in their first innings when Proteas captain Dean Elgar opted to bat upon winning the toss in bowler-friendly conditions.
+"Every time I play cricket it could be the last so I just enjoy the experience.
+We have had a shift in mindsight, I could retire tomorrow and be delighted but I'm not!
+"Ollie Robinson bowled brilliantly.
+He could have had more wickets in the first innings and he got better and better."
+South Africa had resumed Saturday on 23-0, having already been dismissed for a meagre 151 in their first innings when Proteas captain Dean Elgar opted to bat in bowler-friendly conditions after selecting a second spinner in Simon Harmer.

 The Proteas, however, lost both openers nine overs into Saturday's play.